Joseph-Park-dev/image_scraper_with_URL/ReadMe.txt

 감사해요! by Joseph

 ##### Useful Notes #####
-1) GOOGLE SEARCH URLS ONLY
+1) GOOGLE SEARCH IMAGE TAB URLS ONLY
 Broader website support such as Pinterest will be updated later.
 Someday...

 2) ENGLISH SEARCH URLS ONLY